ahead-labs-open-source/whisperify/README.md

 ## 📄 License

-MIT License.
+GPL v3.0 License.
 This project is open-source and you can use, modify, and share it freely.

 ---